 - FILL DONUT PAN: Spoon the donut batter into the donut pan, filling 3/4 full.

-- BAKE in preheated oven for 17-21 minutes (depending on your oven) or until donuts are set.
-Allow to cool for at least 30 minutes before coating with glaze.
+- BAKE in preheated oven for 14-18 minutes, or until donuts are set and a toothpick inserted into the middle comes out clean.
+Allow the donuts to cool in the donut pan for at least 30 minutes before coating with glaze.

 - MAKE THE OPTIONAL GLAZE: Meanwhile make the glaze.
 In a medium bowl, whisk all of the glaze ingredients together, add a little bit of milk at a time until desired consistency.
 Dip each donut into the glaze and place on a cooling rack to set.
 Garnish with lemon zest, if desired.